-COLOUR in the garden should reflect how you want to feel there: relaxed, energetic, fun, calm or serene.... colour can do all of these, but of course, not all at the same time.
+Your COLOUR choices reflect how you want to feel in your garden: relaxed, energetic, fun, calm or serene.... colour can do all of these, but of course, not all at the same time.

-So think about how you will spend your time in your garden, and plan for the colours that will give that look and feel.
+So think about how you'll spend your time in your garden, and plan colours that will give you that look and feel.

-Decide what feeling you want and then choose the flowers and colours that fit that idea. ….
-Jot down your favourite colours….
+Decide how you want to feel and then choose the flowers and colours that fit that concept.
+What are your favourite colours?

-I like to use colours in my garden that I would not necessarily have in my home.
+I like to use colours in my garden that I might not choose to have in my home.
 Inside, I like calm and soothing colours and outside, I like to punch it up a few notches.

 Reds and yellows are warm colours.
 Even ‘hot’.They look festive and joyous… they're energetic and party-like…red and yellow are complimentary , or opposite colours on the colour wheel.

-Look how this blue and orange pot, seen through the arbour below, pops and draws your eye right to the pillar even though it is in the back of the garden.
+Look how this blue and orange pot, seen through the arbour below, pops and draws your eye right through the arbour to the pillar - even though it's in the back of the garden.